Azure/azure-powershell/src/ResourceManager/DataLakeStore/Commands.DataLakeStore/help/Export-AzDataLakeStoreChildItemProperties.md

 ### GetAclDump
 ```
-Export-AzureRmDataLakeStoreChildItemProperties [-Account] <String> [-Path] <DataLakeStorePathInstance>
+Export-AzDataLakeStoreChildItemProperties [-Account] <String> [-Path] <DataLakeStorePathInstance>
  [-OutputPath] <String> [-SaveToAdl] [-IncludeFile] [-MaximumDepth <Int32>] [-Concurrency <Int32>] [-GetAcl]
  [-HideConsistentAcl] [-PassThru] [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Export-AzureRmDataLakeStoreChildItemProperties** is used to report the ADLS space usage or/and ACL usage for the given directory and it's sub directories and files.
+The **Export-AzDataLakeStoreChildItemProperties** is used to report the ADLS space usage or/and ACL usage for the given directory and it's sub directories and files.

 ## EXAMPLES

 ### Example 1: Get the disk usage and ACL usage for all subdirectories and files
 ```
-PS C:\> Export-AzureRmDataLakeStoreChildItemProperties -Account ContosoADL -Path /a -OutputPath "C:\Users\contoso\Desktop\DumpFile.txt" -GetAcl -GetDiskUsage -IncludeFile
+PS C:\> Export-AzDataLakeStoreChildItemProperties -Account ContosoADL -Path /a -OutputPath "C:\Users\contoso\Desktop\DumpFile.txt" -GetAcl -GetDiskUsage -IncludeFile
 ```

 Get the disk usage and ACL usage for all subdirectories and files under /a.
 IncludeFile ensures the usage is reported for files also